Chambers Street Wines

 275 Greenwich St., Tribeca

-If you're meeting friends here keep in mind that there are actually two Kaffee 1668's in Tribeca, just a handful of blocks from each other.
-If they're looking to own a neighborhood, they've certainly done it, as it's the best spot south of Canal for an almond milk latte (or fresh juice).
-Another boon: There's plenty of seating and WiFi, too, particularly at the location in upper Tribeca.
+If you're meeting friends here, keep in mind that there are actually two Kaffe 1668s in Tribeca, just a handful of blocks from each other.
+If they're looking to own a neighborhood, they've certainly done it, as they're the best spots south of Canal for an almond milk latte (or fresh juice).
+Another boon: There's Wi-Fi and plenty of seating, particularly at the location in upper Tribeca.
 They just opened a location in Midtown, too.

 319 Church St., Tribeca

-With cafes in four major cities, La Colombe is looking to build a little empire—which makes total sense.
-Their in-house beans are some of New York City's best, and the café itself is serene and beautiful.
-Locations vary in size (some have tables where you could totally pull out a laptop), you can usually find a place to at least perch for a bit.
-This outpost is the most spacious; it's good for writing or reading, they don't offer WiFi.
+With cafés in four major cities, La Colombe is looking to build a little empire—which makes total sense.
+The in-house beans are some of New York City's best, and the café itself is serene and beautiful.
+Locations vary in size (some have tables where you could totally pull out a laptop), and you can usually find a place to at least perch for a bit.
+This outpost is the most spacious; it's good for writing or reading but doesn't offer Wi-Fi.

 184 Duane St., Tribeca

 Years ago, Hugh Jackman and his wife, Deborah-Lee Furness traveled to Ethiopia during a World Vision trip and he happened to meet a coffee farmer named Dukale, who was growing incredible beans in an effort to support his struggling family.
 In 2011, Jackman started the Laughing Man Foundation, to help farmers in developing countries find a market for their beans in America, which you can sample at his Tribeca coffee shop.
 Not only do 100% of the profits support the foundation, but they make an excellent Flat White, too.